terramate-io/terramate/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mineiros-io/terramate)](https://goreportcard.com/report/github.com/mineiros-io/terramate)
 [![codecov](https://codecov.io/gh/mineiros-io/terramate/branch/main/graph/badge.svg?token=gMRUkVUAQ4)](https://codecov.io/gh/mineiros-io/terramate)

-Terramate is a tool for managing multiple terraform stacks.
+Terramate is a tool for managing multiple Terraform stacks.

-The stack concept is not defined by Hashicorp's Terraform tooling but just a convention used by the _Terraform community_, so a stack can be loosely defined
+The stack concept is not defined by Hashicorp's Terraform tooling but just a convention used by the _Terraform community_, so a stack can be loosely defined as:
-as:

 ```
 A terraform stack is a runnable terraform module that operates on a subset of
-the infrastructure's resource.
+the infrastructure's resources.
 ```

 By _runnable_ it means it has everything needed to call